bparanj/coding-skill/_posts/2019-08-15-big-o-analysis.md

   </p>
 </blockquote>

 Most optimal algorithms run in linear time.
 An easy way to identify this is to determine if you're visiting every node or item once and only once.
 If you are, it is linear.
-It doesn't matter how many operations you're doing whether it's 1, 2, 3, or 4 lines of code you're executing per node.
-Generally, you are still doing a constant amount of work per input.
+It doesn't matter how many operations, whether it's 1, 2, 3, or 4 lines of code you're executing per node.
+You are still doing a constant amount of work per input.

 ### Constant  O(1)